stele-climbing/climb-and-area-codes/README.md

   1. PlatformA autogenerates the climbs as `LOO`, `CRO`, `CRF`, and `DBH`
   1. PlatformB must know about both _Crows Fly_ and _Crowds Flee_ or it would assign `LOO`, _none_, `CRO`, and _none_.

-If those requirements of reliable autogeneration could be met, a climb-id scheme would be unnecessary.
+If those requirements for autogeneration could be met, a climb-id scheme would be unnecessary.

-An alternative would be generating codes for suggestion to a human editor.
+Generated codes could be suggested to a human editor.
 This might be nice, though the algorithm would need to be quite good;
 Picking and typing a few letters is already a small task, and whenever a generated code is poor the manual process will still be necessary.